Planning the perfect Santorini trip

 The downside of Oia, however, is that it’s a little bit more expensive (ok not a little bit, it’s about double the price compared to accommodation in Fira or the other towns).
 Nevertheless, if you are flexible time-wise, I would recommend to book your trip in the shoulder season (best months are April, May, Sept and Oct).
 The weather is still lovely and the prices are so much lower!
 Also, it is less crowded (win-win!).

 I decided to stay in Oia and it was the best decision of my trip.
 When I was in doubt between Fira and Oia and had been comparing hotels for about four hours, my boyfriend asked me why would go to Santorini to stay in a hotel that could have been anywhere else in the world?
 (With this he meant every hotel outside of Oia).
 Hence, I booked a really nice cave suite through VIP Suites Santorini.
 It was 70 euros per night for two persons (in the last week of March) and if you book on it straight on their website you even get a free airport pickup (usually 30 euros).
-I was very happy with my decision and staying there was worth every penny!
+I was very happy with my decision and staying there was just incredible!

 How to get around?